andrija1987/tasks/README.md

 Tasks is based on PHP,mysql,jquery programming languages.
 It's main goal is to help you insert/list your tasks/milestones/projects.
 This is a very basic version, 1.0.
 Newer versions will have user managament and a DASHBOARD with statistics :)
+In this version you can not delete/remove inserted data, will be integrated soon.

 .)
 Requirements